-Please click on the link to view Keeping children safe in education guidance manual.
+Please click on the link to view Keeping Children Safe in Education.

 Oaklands is committed to safeguarding children’s welfare.
 As a school we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability and all staff and governors receive training to help them uphold the Prevent duty which was introduced by government in 2015.
 All staff uphold and promote the fundamental principles of British Values including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.

 To view how we promote British Values, please click here.